 The dinosaur looks expectantly at her as she walks up the path, ‘Trick or treat, Mrs. Grey?’

 Granny mumbles an inaudible answer, heading for the bowl of sweets just inside the door.
 Better get this over with, so she can leave again.

 ‘Nice outfit Mrs. Grey!
 What are you?
 A witch?’
 Derek asks, making Granny flinch.

 She can’t wait to get rid of the nosy children at her door.
 ‘Go ahead Taïga, I still have some important matters to take care of, but I’ll put the sweets right outside for the children.
 Hurry up and leave now!’

 ‘But I have to change, Granny.’

 Granny brushes her off with a wave of her hand.
-‘Go ahead.
+‘Right.
+But do it quickly.
 I’ll wait here.’
 She stays on the threshold, watching Derek and Teddy with her arms crossed.
 Teddy fidgets, glancing at the candy but the old lady’s stern posture is far from inviting.
 Better stay put until Taïga comes.

-It doesn’t take long for the little girl to jump into her new costume, a bumble bee, and dash out again.
-Granny tut-tuts at the sight of her grandchild clumsily rushing downstairs in the ungainly, but cute, outfit.
+It doesn’t take long for the little girl to jump into her new costume and dash out again.
+Granny tut-tuts at the sight of her grandchild clumsily rushing downstairs in the ungainly, but cute, bumble bee outfit.

 ‘Be careful, dear child, and make sure to get home before nightfall.’